Ashok172006/FullPotential/README.md

 the **pwm** values for each of the 4 wheels is decided by the proportional factor in PID.

 #### drive()->
-if steering complete is true , steering and full potential both are locked:
+If steering complete is true and both steering and full potential are locked :
-* if rot in place is true -> meaning the rotinplace button is pressed and from the steering() function for the same above conditions we infer that in rotinplace = true the wheels have been aligned as 45,-45,-45,45 to rotate in place, so it rotates CW or CCW based on left or right values from drive_ctrl.
+* If rot in place is true -> It means that the rotinplace button is pressed, and from the steering() function for the same above conditions we infer that in rotinplace = true the wheels have been aligned as 45,-45,-45,45 to rotate in place, so it rotates CW or CCW based on left or right values from drive_ctrl.
-* if rot in place not true -> then both velocity and angular velocity is used for normal control.if both the vel and ang_vel ques are full then avg_vel is calculated then current vel value is added to que and one value from que is removed if que is full.
+* If rot in place not true -> then both velocity and angular velocity is used for normal control.if both the vel and ang_vel ques are full then avg_vel is calculated then current vel value is added to que and one value from que is removed if que is full.
-* to control left right direction , all wheels move with same velocity but depending on omega -> if omega is 0 then all move straight. if u give omega to the left side wheels then rover turns right and vice versa.
+* To control left right direction , all wheels move with same velocity but depending on omega -> if omega is 0 then all move straight. if u give omega to the left side wheels then rover turns right and vice versa.